 Depending on how thick or thin you want your soup to be, transfer 1/3 to 1/2 of the soup into a blender.

-Then add the pureed soup back to the pot…
+Then add the pureed soup back to the pot and stir to combine.

 I did not because we were heading out the door for my daughter’s indoor softball game and I had impatient eyes on me while I took these last few shots, so that’s why mines looks a little too thick.
 It was still good though!

-Finally add 1/2 of the chopped bacon…
+Finally add 1/2 of the chopped bacon into the pot.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »